Aersaud/YOLOL/Dev/Waypoint System/README.md

 - You will need **2** 24x24cm Text Panels (IPC has the option for a 3rd Text Panel).
     - Name your first Text Panel `WPD`
     - Name your second Text Panel `WPStat`
+    - Values for both Fields can be `""`
 - You will need **6** 12x12cm Warning Light Buttons.
     - Name the first button `wh`.
 Button color does not matter, Button style 0.
-This is your home button.
+This is your HOME button.
     - Name the second button `ws`.
-Button color does not matter, Button style 1.
-This is your save button.
+Name the button color field `wpcc`.
+Button style 1.
+This is your SAVE button.
     - Name the third button `wu`.
 Button color does not matter.
 Button style 0.
 This is your UP button.
     - Name the fourth button `wd`.
 Button color does not matter.
 Button style 0.
 This is your DOWN button.
     - Name the fifth button `wpc`.
 Name the button color field `wpcc`.
 Button style 1.
-This is your Selection button.
+This is your SELECTION button.
     - Name the sixth button `wplock`.
 Name the button color field `wpcc`.
 Button style 0.
-This is your Lock button.
+This is your LOCK button.

     *Feel free to use some Progress Bars behind the buttons as labels.
 (The blueprints come with these by default.)*